bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    - semantic html is html that gives meaning to the code so that you know what that thing is in a literal sense.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    - display: block respects all margins and forces a line break after i
+    - display: inline cannot have a width or height set and does not respect top and bottom margins

 3. What are the 4 areas of the box model?

+    - margin, border, badding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    -  the cross axis

 5. Explain why git is valuable to a team of developers.

+    - it allows developers to collaborate remotely while being able to send in contributions that are tracked which others can then review or change.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.